anirbansanu/invoice-designer-v3-frontend/readme.md

 ✅ I want you to **generate the full Laravel + Vue 3 + Konva.js application source code**, implementing as much of the above as possible.
 The code should be organized, modular, and production-ready.

-📦 **Provide the entire source code as a downloadable ZIP** (Laravel backend + Vue frontend integrated).
+Provide the entire source code as a downloadable ZIP (Laravel backend + Vue frontend integrated).
 Use Vite, Tailwind/Bootstrap, and recommend any setup steps or `.env` variables if needed.